 (i) Costs related to the restructure for the Banking Division are \$2.277M and for the Wealth Management division are \$0.282M.
 Refer to note 2.4 for further information.

-MyState Limited Notes to the consolidated financial statements for the year ended 30 June 2021
+Notes to the Consolidated Financial Statements (continued) for the year ended 30 June 2021